The Rod of an Almond Tree in God’s Master Plan

 There is not a shred of evidence that Jewish executions ever took place on the Mt. of Olives (p.
 91).
-Jewish executions most likely took place north of the city, near the present Damascus Gate (at the Arab bus station).
-The process of stoning (as shown by Jesus' experience at Nazareth; Luke 4:29) was to push the victim off a cliff (at least twice the height of a man).
+Executions most likely took place north of the city, near the present Damascus Gate (at the Arab bus station).
+The process of stoning, as shown by Jesus’ experience at Nazareth, was to push the victim off a cliff (at least twice the height of a man; Luke 4:29).
 If this did not kill him, he was finished off with stones (Sanh.
 6:4).
-There is no place on the Mt. of Olives matching this description, except perhaps at the western foot of the hill, not its top!
+There is no place on the Mt. of Olives matching this description.

-Besides, the argument which the authors develop from the Jewish method of execution by stoning is meaningless, since Jesus was not killed by the Jews, but by the Romans; by crucifixion, not stoning!
+Besides, Jesus was not killed by the Jewish people, but by the Romans, and by crucifixion, not stoning!
 Nowhere in the Bible does it say that Jesus died facing the Temple (p.
 92).
 Nowhere in the Bible does it say that Jesus was led across the Kidron to be killed (p.
 92).
 Nowhere in the Bible does it say that the centurion confessed Jesus as the Son of God because he saw the veil of the Temple torn in two (p.
 92).
-What the Bible actually says is that the centurion was convinced when he "saw the way he (Jesus) breathed his last" (Mark 15:39).
+What the Bible actually says is that the centurion was convinced when he “saw the way he [Jesus] breathed his last” (Mark 15:39).

 It is completely false to claim that the Church historian Eusebius believed that Jesus was crucified on the Mt. of Olives (p.
 94).
-In a lengthy narrative, Eusebius records the laborious task of excavating the hill of Golgotha and the tomb of Christ from under a pile of dirt and rock at the exact spot where Constantine built his basilica (the Church of the Holy Sepulcher).
+In a detailed narrative, Eusebius records the discovery of the hill of Golgotha and the tomb of Christ under a pile of dirt and rubble at the exact spot where Constantine built his basilica, the Church of the Holy Sepulcher.

 It is completely false to claim that “the Mount of Olives was the only place considered holy to the early Christians” (p.
 94).
 All the early records, which include detailed pilgrim diaries, record Christian worship at many different places in the city in commemoration of different events recorded in the gospels.
 These records clearly indicate that the site of Constantine’s church was the only contender for the place of Jesus’ crucifixion.
 Worship did take place on the Mt. of Olives, but this was in connection with Palm Sunday and Jesus’ Ascension into heaven, not his crucifixion.

-The Greek word Inbomon (used of the summit of the Mt. of Olives by the early church) means simply, "On the hill."
-This was a slight rise at the top of the Mt. of Olives remembered as the place of Jesus' ascension into heaven.
-The site was memorialized by a church here (named Inbomon) which had a central circular enclosure open to the sky, enabling worshippers to gaze up in the direction Jesus had gone.
+The Greek word Inbomon used of the summit of the Mt. of Olives by the early church means simply, “On the hill.”
+This was a slight rise at the top of the Mt. of Olives, which was remembered as the place of Jesus’ ascension into heaven.
+The site was memorialized by a church (named Inbomon) which had a central circular enclosure open to the sky.
+This enabled worshippers to gaze up in the direction Jesus had gone.
 (This was on the same site but larger than the present enclosure around the Mosque of the Ascension.)
 There is no hint in any historical source that this was remembered as the place of crucifixion, as claimed by the authors (p.
 94).

 The Week of the Crucifixion

-11) It is incorrect to say that the Passover celebration of the Jews changed from the 14th day of Nisan to the 15th day over the years (p.
+11) It is incorrect to say that the Passover celebration of the Jewish people changed from the 14th day of Nisan to the 15th day over the years (p.
 154).

 12) The Scripture clearly teaches that Jesus was crucified on a Friday, not on a Wednesday (p.
 158).

-The teaching of the authors about a Wednesday crucifixion defies the clearly written word of God, which states that Jesus died on the same day he was put on the cross, just a few hours before the beginning of the Sabbath (the Sabbath begins on Friday at sunset; John 19:31, etc.).
-The three days in the tomb, according to the Jewish reckoning, are (1) the late afternoon of Friday, (2) Friday sunset through Saturday sunset (the Sabbath), and (3) Saturday evening until whatever time Jesus arose before sunrise.
-(For ritual purposes, a portion of a day was considered as a whole day.)
+The teaching of the authors of a Wednesday crucifixion defies the clearly written word of God, which states that Jesus died on the same day he was put on the cross, just a few hours before the beginning of the Sabbath (which begins on Friday at sunset; John 19:31, etc.).
+The three days in the tomb are, according to the Jewish reckoning, (1) the late afternoon of Friday, (2) Friday sunset through Saturday sunset (the Sabbath), and (3) Saturday evening until whatever time Jesus arose before sunrise.
+(For ritual purposes, a portion of a day was and is even today considered as a whole day.)